-In light of this, we’ll address the safety issue first so you can rest easy, and then we’ll talk through the biblical underpinnings of why we sometimes get loud.
+In light of this, we’ll address the safety issue first so you can rest easy, and then we’ll talk through the biblical reasons that we sometimes get loud.

 Is it safe?The Occupational Safety and Health Administration (OSHA) standards state that the average person can experience hearing loss when subjected to a continuous 85 decibels for eight hours.
 This is the equivalent of standing next to an idling bulldozer or your kitchen blender.
 At 95 decibels you can experience hearing loss after four continuous hours.
 If you mow the lawn with a gas mower, you have about 40 minutes before you can expect hearing loss from the 107 decibels that it produces.
+If a worship service runs at 95 dBA, you would need to sustain that level for 4 hours straight (which is virtually impossible to do given the dynamics of how music works) in order to sustain any damage.
 We know these standards, and we are very careful to adhere to these standards.

-If this is so, then why do people still complain?
-For one, some people have more sensitive hearing than others, which is why we always have earplugs available at each church for anyone who might want them.
+If this is so, then why would anyone complain?
+For one, some people have more sensitive hearing than others, which is why we always have earplugs and even headphones for children available for anyone who might want them.
 Another issue is that certain frequencies can sound harsher than others.
 While technically it is the same decibel level and in no way damaging to anyone’s ears.

 “Sing to him a new song; play skillfully on the strings, with loud shouts.”Psalm 33:3

 “David also commanded the chiefs of the Levites to appoint their brothers as the singers who should play loudly on musical instruments, on harps and lyres and cymbals, to raise sounds of joy.”1 Chron.
-15:16, emphasis mine
+15:16